Advocacy

 About

-The Information, Advice and Support Network (IASN) that we are part of uses this definition of Advocacy:
+The Information, Advice and Support Network (IASN) that we are part of uses the following definition of Advocacy:

 Advocacy means getting support from another person to help you (parent, child or young person) express your views and wishes and help you understand and exercise your rights.